- How much money is provided and distributed to the 27 townships of Saginaw County?

 5. What types of landscaping can be placed within the road right of way?
 Ornamental shrubs, flowers, and other vegetative landscaping may be placed within the road right of way provided they do not attain a height greater than three feet and do not interfere with sight distance at intersections.
 Unfortunately, fences, walls, berms, signs, posts, boulders, and other structural type elements are not permitted to be installed within the road right of way.
 Please keep in mind that a Saginaw County Road Commission permit is required for any construction or major landscaping work proposed within the road right of way.
 Our office is responsible for maintaining a safe and unimpeded road right of way so that the traveling public can be as safe as possible.
 Please contact the Saginaw County Road Commission Permits Department with any specific questions related to the allowance of landscaping elements within the road right of way.

-6. Why can’t I place concrete to the edge of the road for my driveway?
+6. Can I place concrete for my driveway to the edge of the road?
 Top of concrete at edge of roadway shall be 1/2″ to 3/4″ lower than top of asphalt, drive approach shall slope away from roadway for a minimum distance of 6′ prior to rising to meet grade of property, also top of drive shall be equal to or lower than road shoulder area adjacent to drive.
 All concrete placed within 10′ of roadway shall be a minimum of 6″ thick.

 8. Why do we need to place weight restrictions and when are they in effect?
 Weight restrictions are typically put into effect to protect roadways as winter comes to a close, temperatures begin to rise, and the frost begins to melt beneath the driving surface.
 This “Graphic” provides an explanation of how potholes form and the need to keep heavy loads off of the roadway during this vulnerable part of the year.
 The weather (temperature) is the deciding factor as to when weight restrictions are put into place and when they are removed, but generally weight restrictions occur between mid-February and mid-May.
 The limitations during weight restrictions are explained in the Truck Driver’s Guidebook.